ndk/kubernetes-ingress/examples/custom-resources/dos/README.md

     ```
     $ kubectl apply -f virtual-server.yaml
     ```
-Note the reference to the DOS protected resource in the Policy resource.
+Note the reference to the DOS protected resource in the VirtualServer resource.
 By specifying the resource it enables DOS protection for the VirtualServer.

 ## Step 4 - Test the Application